wix-playground/stylable-vue-example/README.md

 A basic example of using [Stylable](https://stylable.io) and [Vue](https://vuejs.org/) together.
 This project uses a very simple manual webpack integration with the `vue-template-compiler`, and `webpack-dev-server` to run the example.

-> Note: current version of the Vue quick start boilerplate uses webpack 3, and does not integrate with Stylable.
+> Note: current version of the `Vue CLI` boilerplate uses webpack `3.x`, and does not integrate with Stylable.
 > Once the ecosystem moves to webpack `4.x`, we can consider a more encompassing integration specifically for Vue.

 ## Installing
 1. Clone this repo
-2. run `yarn install`
+2. `yarn install`

 ## Running
-1. run `yarn start`
+1. `yarn start`
+2. open `http://localhost:8080/main` in your browser

 ## Project Structure